Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 2. In this packet, you will see footnotes, like this one.
-These footnotes will tell you the law or court case that supports the statement that comes before the footnote.
-RCW stands for Revised Code of Washington, which is the law of Washington State.
+Footnotes tell you the law or court case that supports the statement that comes before the footnote.
+RCW stands for Revised Code of Washington, the law of Washington State.
 Court cases have names, such as In re Marriage of Parent.
 Use the footnotes to look up the law at your local law library, or to tell the court when you are trying to make a legal argument.
-The references to the law are up to date as of the date this packet is published.
-The law sometimes changes before the packet can be updated.
+The references to the law are up to date as of the date we published this packet.
+The law sometimes changes before we can update the packet.

 4. Washington does not recognize marriage by a person who already has another spouse who is living, or by persons who are close relatives.
 RCW 26.04.020.